bekdepo/Beyond-Guard/README.txt

 Open Source Antivirus Suite in C
 Creator: Jonathan Chin

+This is software is in beta stage and not ready to be used in production yet.

 Currently the virus scanner computes an MD5 hash for each file and compares to see if its in the database of virus signatures.
 The database has been optimized with an index to find a match in logarithmic time.
 The virus signatures are from an open source repository of virus signatures that are actively maintained by malware researchers.
 MD5 isn't the best